mapbox/turf-swift/README.md

 ## Installation

-Although a stable release of this library is not yet available, prereleases are available for installation using any of the popular Swift dependency managers.
+Releases are available for installation using any of the popular Swift dependency managers.

 ### CocoaPods